chito365/uk/_posts/1/9/2021-04-05-adam-young.md

-His hit single, &#8220;Fireflies,&#8221; sold 650,000 copies in its first week and reached #1 on the Billboard Hot 100.
+His hit single, &#8220;Fireflies,&#8221; sold 650,000 copies in its first week and reached number 1 on the Billboard Hot 100.